marcellusfarias/dotnet-webapi-template/MyBuyingList/README.md

 ### Async support

-Add CancellationToken and return research where I can return IAsyncEnumerator/Enumerable.
+Research where I can return IAsyncEnumerator/Enumerable instead of task.

 ### Session and cache

 As mentioned on "Authentication and authorization", Cookie implementation will be added (https://learn.microsoft.com/pt-br/aspnet/core/fundamentals/app-state?view=aspnetcore-7.0).
 Need to create refresh token mechanism.
+Create docker secret for JWT key.

 I also plan to add Cache for this.